 Wiener’s intellectual agenda [Cybernetics] that has come to dominate in the current era, under the banner of McCarthy’s terminology [Artificial Intelligence].

 It is one tragedy of our civilization that those who conjure up the more appealing label receives a lion share of the credit.
-The value of branding should not be dismissed even in the supposedly meritocracy we imagine we have in the sciences.
+The value of branding should not be dismissed even in the supposed meritocracy we imagine we have in the sciences.

 Cybernetics studies the interplay of intelligent systems: both human and machine.
 This differs from the goals of Artificial Intelligence which focuses on the attainment of human capable general intelligence.
 The majority of excitement and research funding is focused on the nuts and bolts of creating more capable cognitive machinery.
 Unfortunately, cybernetics and the study of developing better human and machine collaborated remains grossly underfunded.
-Human-in-the-loop systems are today addressed by a few in UX community however this leads to a extremely narrow and incomplete perspective.
+Human-in-the-loop systems are today addressed by a few in UX community however this leads to an extremely narrow and incomplete perspective.

 The recent Facebook and Cambridge Analytica fiasco and the manufacturing failures at Tesla are testaments to the intrinsic complexity of these systems.
 We simply all lack the cognitive framework to properly manage this complexity.
-It goes beyond just having a handle on relevancy, provenance and reliability that we find in today’s conventional information systems.
+It goes beyond just having a handle on relevancy, provenance, and reliability that we find in today’s conventional information systems.
 The failures of Facebook involve privacy and security.
 The failures of Tesla involve properly balancing human and robotic work.
 In both instances, it involves the inclusion of humans as a variable in the complete equation.
 Unfortunately, we are all at a loss of the shape of this equation.

 One may divide the concerns of AI-driven architectures into two areas.
 Michael Jordan labels this as Intelligent Augmentation (IA) and Intelligent Infrastructure (II).
 IA, designing systems to handle the cognitive load of workers is a topic I discuss in detail in The Deep Learning AI Playbook.
 However, II involves the design and development of sustainable infrastructure.
 An intuitive understanding of the difficulties of this area can be best depicted by the “AV Problem”.
-That is, the audio-visual problem that we can’t seem to solve every time we have a presentation.
-Countless hours have been wasted every single day trying to interface a computer to the audio visual system.
+That is the audio-visual problem that we can’t seem to solve every time we have a presentation.
+Countless hours have been wasted every single day trying to interface a computer to the audio-visual system.
 It is a problem that seems to be simple enough, yet it seems to defy a solution.
 Solve the AV problem and you have made a gigantic step in solving the II problem.